mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step9.md

 We just deployed some container pods in the frontend namespace and added different labels to these pods.
 Please allow a minute or two for the deployment to complete.

-Let's first show the pods'labels by typing the command:
+Let's get all the pods with their labels by typing the command below:

 `kubectl get pods -n frontend --show-labels`{{execute}}